Git Integration for Jira Cloud Documentation

 • ${parent_blob} – ID of parent blob object

 • $convert(${branch},"subStr","newSubStr") – this inline function returns branch name with subStr replaced by a newSubStr.
-As of v2.11.0+ of the Git Integration app, the ${branch} code has been changed to cope up with the character requirements on some hosting services.
+As of v2.11.0+ of the Git Integration app, the ${branch} code has been changed to cope with the character requirements on some hosting services.

 Branch Format This is the URL to display content of branches.